How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 To plan your steps and the path to take, you need to know where you are going and why.

-When I was choosing programs, I started with a long list of options - everywhere I could potentially apply, without constraints.
+When I was choosing the LL.M. programs, I started with a long list of options - everywhere I could potentially apply, without constraints.
 I then went through the list and made notes.
-I assessed each program in light of what mattered to me.
-(I explain this process in detail in my Harvard State of Mind on Demand course).
+I assessed each program in light of what mattered to me. (see more detail in my Harvard State of Mind on Demand course).

 Notes I made related to: